Meowyam/nemosdocs/docs/quickstart-tour-of-L4.rst

 .. _tour_of_L4:

-.. role:: underline
-    :class: underline

 ##############################
-:underline:`Tour of L4`
+Tour of L4
 ##############################

 ***********************
-:underline:`What is L4`
+What is L4
 ***********************

 L4 offers a low-code way for non-lawyers to explore existing contracts and legislation, and to generate new contracts and regulations.